 For those who get up several times at night to urinate:

 - Drink more fluids in the morning and afternoon, not at night.
 Stop drinking a few hours before bedtime.

 - Skip alcohol.
 Limit drinks with caffeine, such as coffee, tea and cola.
 They can cause you to urinate more.

 - Know that foods such as soup add to the total amount of fluids.

 Too little fluid

-Drinking too little fluid can lead to increased amounts of body waste products in your urine.
-Highly concentrated urine is dark yellow and has a strong smell.
-It can irritate your bladder, increasing the urge and frequency with which you need to go.
+Drinking too little fluid can cause body waste products to build up in urine.
+The waste products can cause urine to be dark yellow with a strong smell.
+The buildup can irritate the bladder and increase the need to go.

 Try bladder training